ghostdogpr/caliban/README.md

 import caliban.schema._
 implicit val unitSchema: Schema[Unit] = scalarSchema("Unit", None, _ => ObjectValue(Nil))
 ```

+## Validation
+It is possible to validate a query without running by calling the method `check` on your interpreter.

+It is also possible to skip validation when executing a query by passing `skipValidation = true` when calling `execute`.
+This will slightly improve performance.

 ## Introspection
 Introspection queries are fully supported, which means you can use your favorite tool to inspect your schema and generate documentation for free.